open-feature/spec/specification/flag-evaluation/hooks.md

 ##### Requirement 4.4.3

-> If an error occurs in the `finally` hook, it **MUST NOT** trigger the `error` hook.
+> If a `finally` hook abnormally terminates, evaluation should proceed normally, including the execution of any remaining `finally` hooks.

-In practice, this means that abnormal termination in the finally hook will be exposed to the application author.
+In languages with try/catch semantics, this means that exceptions thrown in `finally` hooks should be caught, and not propagated up the call stack.

 ##### Requirement 4.4.4

-> If an error is encountered in `error` stage, it **MUST** be returned to the application author.
+> If an `error` hook abnormally terminates, evaluation should proceed normally, including the execution of any remaining `error` hooks.

-In practice, this means that abnormal termination in the error hook will be exposed to the application author.
+In languages with try/catch semantics, this means that exceptions thrown in `error` hooks should be caught, and not propagated up the call stack.

 ##### Requirement 4.4.5